-Young adults of color and white young adults will be housed separately to allow for deeper exploration of racial and ethnic identity.
-Housing will be dorm style, either at the Center for Ethical Living and Social Justice Renewal (CELSJR) or at a privately rented facility.
+Young adults of color and white young adults are housed separately to allow for deeper exploration of racial and ethnic identity.
+Housing is dorm style, either at the Center for Ethical Living and Social Justice Renewal (CELSJR) or at a privately rented facility.

 Partners for Thrive Programs

-The Unitarian Universalist Association's (UUA’s) Office for Youth and Young Adult Ministry has long supported young people of color within our faith through annual leadership schools.
-Thrive Young Adult, as partner of the UU College of Social Justice's Grow Racial Justice is grateful to collaborate with Standing on the Side of Love and the Center for Ethical Living and Social Justice Renewal.
+The Unitarian Universalist Association's (UUA’s) Office of Youth and Young Adult Ministries has long supported young people of color within our faith through annual leadership schools.
+Thrive Young Adult, as partner of the UU College of Social Justice's Grow Racial Justice, is grateful to collaborate with Standing on the Side of Love and the Center for Ethical Living and Social Justice Renewal.

 Thrive is the newest iteration of the many ways that UU youth and young adults of color have gathered to nurture leadership and sustain spirits.
 In the past, through Diverse Revolutionary Unitarian Universalist Multicultural Ministries (DRUUMM) Youth and Young Adult gatherings, Leadership Development Conferences and Multicultural Leadership School, UU youth and young adults of color have gathered to form lifelong connections, carve out belonging, create practices of resilience and healing and build skills to lead.